RobbenRoll/emgfit/docs/source/concepts.rst

 ------------------
 All critical results obtained in the analysis of a spectrum can be saved with the :meth:`~emgfit.spectrum.spectrum.save_results` spectrum method.
-This routine saves the analysis results to an xlsx-file with three worksheets containing:
+This routine saves the analysis results to an XLSX-file with three worksheets containing:

 1. General properties of the spectrum, such as the input filename, the fit model used in the peak-shape calibration and the obtained mass recalibration